konskons11/ViRAE/README.md

 ZWA2 is a context-based trimming bioinformatics tool for virus genome Next Generation Sequencing (NGS) read decontamination based on a given reference.
 The tool dissects partially mapped/chimeric reads that arise during NGS, removing moieties which mapped with sequences from the user input reference.
 The clean output reads enhance _de novo_ assembly performance, increasing the availability of reads for more accurate and more efficacious _de novo_ virus genome assembly.

-The main concept behind the ZWA2 pipeline is outlined in the figure below:
+The concept behind the ZWA2 pipeline is outlined in the figure below:
 ![ZWA2_pipeline](https://i.imgur.com/0WLQ1o0.png "ZWA2_pipeline")

 Installation of the standalone application